enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 15 - Graph theory.md

 ----
 # Capital importance
-ANOVA models.
+ANOVA models. #fmriquestion
-How to investigate the main efecets in multiple condtions?
+How to investigate the main effects in multiple condtions?
 Where in the brain is there more activation of cars vs flowers?
  CarB CarR FlowerB FlowerR
  1        0       0              0
  0        1       0              0
  etc...

- 11 -1-1 is cars - flowers activations
+ 1 1 -1-1 is cars - flowers activations